FAQS

 -

 Use the contact form to reach out.
-Let me know whether you’re looking for couples or individual therapy and a bit about what’s bringing you in.
+Let me know what’s bringing you in, a bit about your situation, and your availability.
 I’ll reply with next steps and consultation options.

 -